-Column (6) of Table 7 shows that, for bins with Longformer Alice scores exceeding 0.5, patenting has declined sharply.15 In decile 10, the decile with the highest Alice scores, patenting is only 38% of pre-Alice patenting.
+Column (6) of Table 5 shows that, for bins with Longformer Alice scores exceeding 0.5, patenting has declined sharply.18 In decile 10, the decile with the highest Alice scores, patenting is only 38% of pre-Alice patenting.
 Overall, these numbers can be applied to the number of patents in 2013 to estimate the total number of patents that "likely would have been granted in 2017 if the Alice judgment had not occurred.
-In particular, for each bin having materially positive Alice Scores (those greater than 0.3 in Table 7), we multiply one minus the ratio in Column (6) by the number of patents in the given bin in 2013.
+In particular, for each bin having materially positive Alice Scores (those greater than 0.3 in Table 5), we multiply one minus the ratio in Column (6) by the number of patents in the given bin in 2013.
 We then add these "likely lost patents" over these bins, and the result is 3,237 patents.
 This calculation thus estimates that Alice resulted in 3,237 fewer patents per year by 2017 in these 20 technological areas.
 Because Alice is still in effect, this annual total is likely to accumulate every year, indicating an economically large impact.

-The impact of Alice is also shown graphically in Figure 1, which shows the percentage of post-Alice patents granted in 2017 relative to the numbers in 2011-2013 (this is Column (6) of Table 7).
+The impact of Alice is also shown graphically in Figure 1, which shows the percentage of post-Alice patents granted in 2017 relative to the numbers in 2011-2013 (this is Column (6) of Table 5).
 The sharp drop-off on the RHS of the figure illustrates that firms greatly reduced patenting in technologies that had the most Alice exposure.

-$^{^{15}\}mathrm{We}$ find similar results if we use patent applications instead of patent grants.
-The tables can be requested from authors.
+18We find similar results if we use patent applications instead of patent grants (available from authors).